 - "More importantly, Section 10, Article XII of the 1987 Constitution gives Congress the discretion to reserve to Filipinos certain areas of investments upon the recommendation of the NEDA and when the national interest requires.
 Thus, Congress can determine what policy to pass and when to pass it depending on the economic exigencies."

 - "Certainly, it is not within the province of the Court to inquire into the wisdom of R.A.
-8762 save when it blatantly violates the Constitution.
-But as the Court has said, there is no showing that the law has contravened any constitutional mandate."
+8762 save when it blatantly violates the Constitution."

 Precedents Cited

 - Automotive Industry Workers Alliance (AIWA) v.
 Hon.
-Romulo, 489 Phil.
-710 (2005): Cited for the principle of relaxing the standing rule based on transcendental importance.
+Romulo — Cited as authority for relaxing the locus standi rule when matters of transcendental importance are involved.

 Provisions

-- Republic Act No. 8762 (Retail Trade Liberalization Act of 2000): The law whose constitutionality is challenged.
+- Republic Act No. 8762 (Retail Trade Liberalization Act of 2000) — This is the statute whose constitutionality was challenged by the petitioners and upheld by the Court.